 Elementary Statistics Concepts.
 In this introduction, we will briefly discuss those elementary statistical concepts that provide the necessary foundations for more specialized expertise in any area of statistical data analysis.

 The selected topics illustrate the basic assumptions of most statistical methods and/or have been demonstrated in research to be necessary components of our general understanding of the "quantitative nature" of reality (Nisbett, et al., 1987).
 We will focus mostly on the functional aspects of the concepts discussed and the presentation will be very short.
+Further information on each of the concepts can be found in statistical textbooks.
+Language Learning with Livemocha.
+Academic Earth.
+UC Berkeley Video and Podcasts for Courses & Events.
+French in Action.
 Due to licensing agreements, online viewing of the videos for this resource is restricted to network connections in the United States and Canada.